 The Molecule of Love

 AFA helps to balance brain chemistry.
 As an example, it contains high levels of phenylethylamine (PEA), also known as the “molecule of love.”
 Beside enhancing concentration and attention, PEA is a natural mood elevator and anti-depressant that works better than Prozac, but without the negative side effects.
 It’s what gives you that euphoric mood that is referred to as “runner’s high”.
-It’s been demonstrated that if you give PEA to people with depression 60% show a quick recovery within 30 minutes.15
+It’s been demonstrated that if you give PEA to people with depression 60% experience an improvement in symptoms within 30 minutes.15

 AFA also has an ideal ratio of healthy fats to nourish the brain, as well as the easiest to digest protein allowing brain neurotransmitters to be produced more easily.